Arkaroola

-Arkaroola is the common name for the Arkaroola Wilderness Sanctuary, a wildlife sanctuary situated on 610 km2 of freehold and pastoral lease land in South Australia.
+Arkaroola Wilderness Sanctuary, commonly known simply as Arkaroola, is a wildlife sanctuary situated on 610 km2 of freehold and pastoral lease land in South Australia.
 It is located 700 km north of the Adelaide city centre in the Northern Flinders Ranges, adjacent to the Vulkathunha-Gammon Ranges National Park and the Mawson Plateau.
-The most common way to get there is by car, but air travel can be chartered from Parafield Airport, Adelaide Airport or Aldinga Airfield.
+The usual way to get there is by car, but air travel can be chartered from Parafield Airport, Adelaide Airport or Aldinga Airfield.
 It was used as a location set for the 2002 film The Tracker.

 History

 The area's first people are the Adnyamathanha.
-One of their dreamtime or creation stories says that Arkaroo, a mythical monster, drank Lake Frome dry.
+One of their Dreaming or creation stories says that Arkaroo, a mythical monster, drank Lake Frome dry.
 He then crawled up into the mountains.
 When he urinated he created the waterholes that are a feature of the area.
 His movement over the land created Arkaroola Creek.